Become a citizen scientist today with SealSpotter

 How does Seal Spotter Challenge work?

-Log in to the SealSpotter Challenge portal between 8 June and 22 June and start counting!
+Log in to the SealSpotter Challenge portal between 20 July - 3 August and start counting!

 Don’t be afraid of making a mistake - your contribution will be cross checked with the overall results.
 The final assessment will be made by our research team to ensure a reliable outcome.